teresaheidt/Team-Profile-Generator/README.md

 * How the application works
 * Installation
 * Tests
+* Technologies used
 * Images
 * Link
 ## User Story:

-As a manager
-I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles
+User would like to generate a webpage that displays the team's basic information so that they have QUICK access to emails and Github profiles.
 ## What this application is:
-This is a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+This is a functional application created using Node CLI, that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 ## How the application works:
 When the user typs in node app.js in the terminal, a series of questions prompts one after the other, asking for the following:
 - Name